vi88i/eeye/README.md

 3. Run the application with `go run`

 Note: Make sure you've completed the database setup and configuration steps before running the application.

+---

+⚠️ Disclaimer

+This app is for educational purposes only and does not provide financial advice.
+Use at your own risk.
+Always do your own research before making investment decisions.